JoonasVali/spring-ai-demo/README.md

 # Spring AI Demo Project

-This is a demonstration project showcasing Spring AI integration with OpenAI, featuring AI tool calling capabilities.
+This is a demonstration project showcasing Spring AI integration with OpenAI, featuring AI tool calling capabilities and structured output.

 ## Overview